How to Measure Your Dog

 When fitted correctly, you should be able to slide two fingers under any strap or closure.
 Your dog should move freely-watch for any restriction in their gait.

-We're happy to help.
-Send us your dog's measurements (and a photo, we love dog photos!) and we'll recommend the best size.
+Send us your dog's chest girth and back length measurements along with a photo, and we will recommend the right size.